mediakular/gridcraft/README.md

 ### Example With Column Definition

-Here an example with a simple column definition.
+Here an example with a simple custom column definition.

 ```typescript
 <script lang="ts">